MaibornWolff/private-ens/README.md

 # Deploy and use ENS on a private chain
-The ENS system consists of a set of smart contracts that govern the storage of ENS domain to address, how domains are distributed, ownership changed, and resolved.
-The functionality for the ENS registry and registrar is from [@ensdomains/ens](https://github.com/ensdomains/ens) and the resolver from [@ensdomains/resolver](https://github.com/ensdomains/resolvers).
+The ENS system consists of a set of smart contracts that govern the mapping of ENS domain to address, how the domains are distributed, access control over the data stored under a domain, as well as the lookup of information based on a domain.
+This repo provides a unified way of deploying a complete ENS setup (registry, registrar, and resolver) with usage examples.
+The contracts for the ENS registry and registrar ([@ensdomains/ens](https://github.com/ensdomains/ens)) and the resolver ([@ensdomains/resolver](https://github.com/ensdomains/resolvers)) are fetched from npm and can be deployed and linked together with a single 'truffle migrate'.

-## Smart contract logic
+## Short introduction to the inner workings of ENS
 In addition to the info below code examples can be found in the migration and test scripts.

 #### Terminology